Skip to main content

 • story

-• “The story is told between dungeon runs, where dungeons consist of forests, villages, mountains, etc. with 10–15 floors each and random layouts.”
+• “The story is told between dungeon runs, where dungeons consist of forests, villages, mountains etc. with 10–15 floors each and random layouts (though the layout variety isn't that high).”

 • “As one of the three mysterious 'zom-beings,' players embark on a relentless quest to restore Japan to its former glory and rid it of the undead menace.”

-• “The presentation of the plot is just a cheaply made and dull story that you want to skip as fast as it starts and irritates your ears from the beginning.”
+• “The presentation of the plot is just cheaply made and dull.
+You want to skip it as fast as it starts, and it irritates your ears from the beginning.”

-• “The tacked-on story is awful; I couldn't care less about anything said.”
+• “The tacked-on story is awful; I couldn't care less about anything that was said.”

 • graphics